thomasgilmore/movie-tv-database/README.md

 <h1>Entertainment Database</h1>

-<p>This Entertaimnent Database searches The MovieDB API and returns a lost of movies that mach your search.</p>
+<p>This Entertaimnent Database searches The MovieDB API and returns a list of movies that mach your search.</p>